 This bridge is unlike anything in Sound Transit's universe.
 How it will behave in winter weather is unknown.
 Will it be subject to "fluttering" in high winds?
 What will happen if a train breaks down at this elevation?
 In a snow storm?
 How will passengers be evacuated?
 How will the track be maintained?
 What will it cost to keep it maintained?

-(For comparison, the train you see at the top of this blog site, the Jacobite Train located in the Highlands of Scotland, is 100 feet high - 2/3 the height of this proposed span.
+(For comparison, the Jacobite Train, aka the Hogwarts Express, located in the Highlands of Scotland, is 100 feet high - 2/3 the height of this proposed span.
 The weather there is similar to Seattle's, but because the train only operates from April - October each year, it isn't an indicator of how well a train does at that elevation in winter.)

 Unfortunately, Sound Transit doesn't have a good track record for maintenance, even for new stations.
 Elevators and escalators are often out of service, some for weeks at a time.
 That doesn't bode well for larger components of the system or for a guideway of this size.

 In this episode, we will hear from people with a fear of heights, terrified of being stranded 150 feet in the air; people wondering how much this is going to cost the taxpayer; and riders who have stories to tell about Sound Transit's various problems with keeping the trains running on time.

 #9 Multiple Viable Alternatives

 Let's review here: What is the point of bringing light rail to West Seattle anyway?
 It is to connect the neighborhood to the spine of the Link Light Rail system.
 Why is that important?
 Light rail is an efficient way to move a lot of people throughout the region.
 And Link Light Rail will eventually connect communities up and down the I-5 corridor and over to the Eastside.
 It's also a big part of meeting the goal of cutting CO2 emissions in Washington state by 45% by 2030.